-- The Splunk platform attempts native authentication first.
-If authentication fails outside of a local account that doesn't exist, there is no follow up attempt to use LDAP to login.
+- The Splunk platform attempts native authentication to log the user in first.
+If authentication fails, and the failure is not due to a nonexistent local account, then the platform does not attempt to use LDAP to login.

 - On Splunk Enterprise only, if you have configured scripted authentication, the instance then attempts to log in using a script.
 For more information about scripted authentication, see Set up user authentication with external systems.

 Manage Splunk user roles with LDAP